Advertisement

 Swiss

-Originating in Switzerland, Swiss cheese is a semi-hard cheese made from cow's milk with a nutty, mildly funky taste.
+Originating in Switzerland, Swiss cheese is a semihard cheese made from cow's milk with a nutty, mildly funky taste.
 Fun fact: Its signature holes are a result of carbon dioxide being released by bacteria during the aging process.

-Swiss cheese tends to be lower in sodium than most other cheeses and high in calcium, with just one ounce packing 25% of the RDA8.
-But what really sets it apart is its high levels of vitamin B12, a nutrient that's crucial for the health of your nerves, red blood cells, and DNA.
+Swiss cheese tends to be lower in sodium than most other cheeses and high in calcium, with just 1 ounce packing 25% of the RDA8.
+But what really sets it apart is its levels of vitamin B12, a nutrient that's crucial for the health of your nerves, red blood cells, and DNA.

 Nutrition (per 1-ounce serving)